mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 >*Get access to the admin dashboard and provide the flag found.*

-By using the login password that was obtained in the "Admin" task using WPscan, acsess to the admin user will be gained using the correct username and password.
+By using the login password that was obtained in the `rockyou.txt` file using WPscan, acsess to the admin user will be gained using the correct username and password.
 First, enter the login details: Username: `admin`.
 Password: `ramirez`.

 ![image](https://user-images.githubusercontent.com/70077872/152356337-2013f9ae-2120-476f-be58-a3a0516eb1e9.png)